Eternal leaders of North Korea: Head of state role in North Korea after the deaths of Kim Il Sung and Kim Jong Il

 The functions and powers previously belonging to the president were divided between numerous officials: the premier of North Korea; the chairman of the Supreme People's Assembly, chairman of the Standing Committee of the Supreme People's Assembly; and the head of the military, the chairman of the National Defence Commission (replaced by State Affairs Commission of North Korea in 2016) and supreme commander of the Korean People's Army.
-These positions are currently held by Kim Tok-hun, Choe Ryong-hae, and Kim Jong-un respectively.
+These positions are currently held by Pak Thae-song, Choe Ryong-hae, and Kim Jong Un respectively.